cdk8s-team/cdk8s/rfc/helm-synthesis.md

 **CRDs**

-If the API Version mentioned is v2 in `--chart-api-version`, that means the user is utilizing Helm V3.
+If the `apiVersion` mentioned is `v2` in `--chart-api-version`, that means the user is utilizing Helm V3.
 This version of helm provides users with a dedicated folder named `crds` to store the necessary CRDs.
 So, if the CRDs are mentioned in the `cdk8s.yaml` file in the user's cdk8s app, then those would be downloaded and added to the `crds` folder.

 NOTE: